softwarecrash/Solar2MQTT/README.md

 # Changes:
-- Modified to work with platformio - not complete but compile withour error
+- Modified to work with platformio - not complete but compile without error

 # Known Bugs:
 - first AP mode timeout too fast, downt know why daromer2 wrote this - > workaround put your wifi settings in the code